How to cancel your car tax and get a refund

 Just like with selling a vehicle, you will be able to get a refund of any full months’ tax left on the car.
 However, you won’t be able to use the car again until you tax it.

 Other reasons you might want to claim back unused tax include your car being written off following an accident, or if it’s scrapped at a car scrapyard.
-For more information, click here.
+For more information you can visit GOV.UK.

 Read more: How to SORN your vehicle